jockus/jockus.github.com/_drafts/YEAR-MO-DA-carlin-compressor.md

 ---
 layout: post
 title: Carlin Compressor
 description: I've got an addiction to fuzz pedals.
-They're a strange breed - technically they are very simple, but they all seem to sound different.
-Last weekend I built my first guitar pedal, a copy of a rare 70s fuzz pedal from Sweden called the Carlin Compressor.
+They're a strange breed - circuit-wise they're similar, but they all seem to sound different.
+Last weekend I built my first guitar pedal, a copy of a quite different, rare 70s fuzz pedal from Sweden called the Carlin Compressor.
-image: /images/200by200.jpg
+image: /images/carlin_compressor.jpg
 ---

 ## Fuzzy nuts